 Medical Assisting Program

-The 10 month program prepares competent entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
+Enrolling in the ten month medical assisting program at WestMed College prepares you for entry-level healthcare positions focusing on the knowledge, skills, and behavior learning domains.
 The eight-unit program consists of seven classroom modules where students learn the structure and function of the major body systems, medical terminology, diagnostic and therapeutic procedures, computer skills, administrative processes; and one externship module, where students practice medical assisting procedures in a healthcare setting.
-Successful completion will allow the student to take the national certification exam offered by the National Center for Competency Testing.
+Successful completion will prepare students to take the national certification exam offered by the National Center for Competency Testing.

 Program Learning Outcomes: